 - For entertaining friends at a BBQ, serve the tri tip with this crowd favorite Bacon Tomato Avocado Pasta Salad or this amazing Red White and Blue Cheese Potato Salad.

 - Since this tri tip recipe is only 5 carbs per serving, you can easily add it to a low carb meal, paired with Cauliflower Rice or THE BEST Roasted Cauliflower Salad.

-For more great beef recipes to toss on the grill, check out these delicious dishes!
+More great beef recipes to toss on the grill

 - Buffalo Cheesesteak Foil Packs